matrix1001/heapinspect/README.md

 **NO PTRACE, NO GDB, NO NEED OF LIBC**.
 Future use can falls in heap check and pwn exploration.

 However, I'm starting to work on it.
-Code is ugly, functions are not complete.
+Code is ugly and functions are not complete.

+__Advantage over gdb plugins (like pwndbg)__

+- No gdb needed.
+- No ptrace needed.
+Won't interrupt the process.
+- Implemented in pure python.
+No other module needed.
+- No symbols needed. (pwndbg need libc symbols to resolve `main_arena`)
+- Easy to use API.
+(Working on it)
+- Heap diff.
+(Working on it)
+- blablabla......

 # Useage